metatensor/metatrain/docs/src/concepts/loss-functions.rst

     stress:
       type: huber

+where, for example, different types of losses are requested for different targets.
-which is equivalent to the more detailed configuration:
+This is equivalent to the more detailed configuration:

 .. code-block:: yaml